mercyspirit/PurpleCow/solution.md

 5. Name query would be faster if the fields were successfully text indexed

 6. As database gets bigger, search apis should be turned into streams

+7. User authentication needs to be implemented

+8. Splunk + Datadog should be configured from the start for easy debugging